Zh-cy/DeepVO/README.md

 line54 change the path

 ### plot.py
-plot the results and pose transfer (but a long time ago, u can just use the euler angle in folder 'data')
+plot the results and pose transfer line131
-line131
 line158-line163